sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gd-devel</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : The development libraries and header files for gd
+Short desc    : The development libraries and header files for gd
 URL          : http://libgd.github.io/
-Лицензия     : MIT
+License      : MIT
-Описание     : The gd-devel package contains the development libraries and header
+Descript     : The gd-devel package contains the development libraries and header
              : files for gd, a graphics library for creating PNG and JPEG graphics.
 ```